decred/decred-release/cmd/dcrinstall/README.md

 ## Build from source

 dcrinstall can be used from the provided binaries but if you prefer to build from source you can use these steps.
-Note that dcrinstall uses dep to manage dependencies so you cannot just use go get.
 The following instructions are for OSX and UNIX only.

 ```
-go get -u github.com/golang/dep/cmd/dep
 mkdir -p $GOPATH/src/github.com/decred
 cd $GOPATH/src/github.com/decred
 git clone https://github.com/decred/decred-release
 cd decred-release
-dep ensure
 go install ./cmd/...
 ```